lucid-creations-media/no-twitter-bot/README.md

 3. **Remove references of LCM from your code.**

-   Remove references of LCM fromm the following files:
+   Remove references of LCM from the following files:

    ```
    project-root/